tdg5/stats-learning-notes/chapter-03-linear-regression.md

 #### Parametric Methods Versus Non-Parametric Methods

-A non-parametric method akin to linear regression is k-nearest neighbors regression which is closely related to the k-nearest neighbors classifier.
+A non-parametric method akin to linear regression is [k-nearest neighbors regression][glossary-k-nearest-neighbors-regression] which is closely related to the k-nearest neighbors classifier.

 Given a value for $$ K $$ and a prediction point $$ x_{0} $$, k-nearest
 neighbors regression first identifies the $$ K $$ observations that are closest